guilhermegarcia/r/phonotactics.md

 ### Example

-Let's take the sequence ```kame``` in Portuguese.
-The function already loads all the necessary packages.
+Let's take the sequence ```kame``` in Portuguese (the function already loads all the necessary packages).
+Given that sequence, what are the possible following segments—and which one is more frequent in the whole lexicon?

 ```{r}